GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (254).md

 **At Higher Tiers**: Each tier beyond minimum increases the length by 3 yards in addition to the above mentioned benefit.
 You may instead choose to increase the range of the spell by 3 yards for any tiers above minimum.

 **Critical Failure**: You knockback yourself in a random direction as though you were affected by the spell's effect and gain a point of spell sickness.

+#### Vex of Flames

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 30 yards

+**Duration**: 2 days

+**Effect**: You attempt to rather forcefully open up a creature within range to the voice of the embers.
+The subject must make a [Prcp] save or find flames fill their vision entirely until the end of the next round.
+Regardless of the save result, anytime the subject is within a number of yards of an open fire equal to the spell's tier, they will hear whispers and intrusive statements that seem to originate in their own mind.
+During this time, they will have disadvantage on [Prcp] checks and saves as well as [Will] checks, initiative checks, and are unable to concentrate.
+Magical fire attacks gain advantage against them, as do any psychic attack so long as they hear the muttering of the flames.

+You may speak into a flame within 1 foot of you while the spell is active and concentrating on a number of creatures you have affected with this spell.
+If such a creature is currently subject to the mutterings of flame, your speech is also transmitted to them.
+A critical success with this spell makes those creatures familiar to you for the spell's duration.

+A creature which does not normally see or hear can still experience equivalent sensation througg uts ither senses this way.
+This cannot affect a mindless creature.

+**At Higher Tiers**: When cast at 5th tier or greater, for each tier beyond minimum, in addition to the benefits noted above- you may choose either to increase the duration by one day or affect an additional creature.

+**Critical Failure**: You ignite yourself on fire as though by a critical fire attack.
+At the end of each round, for a number of rounds equal to the spell's tier, an attack is rolled against you with a bonus equal to the spell's tier.
+If odd, it is a paychic attack.
+If even, it is a fire attack.

 #### Vex of Night